NadineAstakhova/LibraryApp/README.md

 **Trade-off**: DDD adds complexity for a relatively simple CRUD application.

 **Reasoning**:
-- Required by project specifications
+- Valued by project specifications
 - Provides excellent separation of concerns
 - Makes the codebase highly testable
 - Prepares for future scalability